course covers basics to intermediate knowledge for the design,

 (Formal Methods and Models)

-There will be two midterm exams and one final exam
+announced in advance.
+There will be a midterm exam and a final

-readings.
-All exams will be in class, closed book.
-The final exam is
+readings (both will be in class, closed book).
+The final exam

 Recommended: Oracle 10g Programming: A Primer